sdh07/X-Creation-Prompts/Value Message Framework.md

 - **User Step:** Review the initial draft and provide feedback.
 - **Team Actions:**
   - **(MPA)** Constructs the summary framework.
-  - **(VMSC)** Populates the framework using:
+  - **(DE)** Populates the framework using:
      - **Template 1:** Sections for **Why Change?**, **Why Now?**, **Why You?**, and **Why Pay?** for new sales.
      - **Template 2:** Sections for **Why Stay?**, **Why Evolve?**, and **Why Pay More?** for retention.
+  -**(SA)** Adds depth and context for the solution:
+     - Translate customer requirements into holistic architectures that leverage multiple service domains to meet strategic objectives.
+     - Work closely with ISME, DE, and CE to align technical components with business goals and contractual
+     - Identify and promote distinctive features of our offerings, ensuring solutions clearly convey competitive advantages.
-  -**(ISME)** Adds depth and context:
+  -**(ISME)** Adds depth and context for the industry:
      - Integrates detailed, industry-specific insights and research data to enhance every topic.
-     - Collaborates closely: Actively takes feedback from the CR and works with the VMSC to refine messaging in line with the Corporate Visions Value Messaging Framework.
+     - Collaborates closely: Actively takes feedback from the CR and works with the DE to refine messaging in line with the Corporate Visions Value Messaging Framework.
      - Ensures accuracy: Validates all technical, market, and domain-specific details to make the narrative compelling and authoritative.
   - **(CR)** Reviews the messaging for clarity and challenges assumptions by posing potential client objections.
   - **(ISME)** Reviews the messaging for clarity and provides research for assumptions and adressing client objections.